Bmdawley22/fantasy-football/README.md

     1. Integrating a Player's Stats Model to show new users who was good the previous season

 5. Unsolved Problems:
+    1. Didnt have time to do proper error handling.
+Error stays on page until you correctly redo the action that caused the error.
+    1. Didnt get csv file seeded into the deployed version, so none of the players show up.

 6. List of Technologies Used:
     1. Command Line: Used to navigate file system and organize file structure.